gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing question-showing HTML file
-On question-showing HTML file, output question title and contents.
+On the question-showing HTML file, output question title and contents.
-We refer "$scope.question" variable set on controller as "question".
+We refer to $scope.question" variable set on controller as "question".

 client/app/questionsShow/questionsShow.html